deep-tracking/FCN-master/README.md

 # FCN-master
-Fully Convolutional Networks: from Semantic Segmentation to Visual Tracking
+This is for the paper Fully Convolutional Networks: from Semantic Segmentation to Visual Tracking